Frankie Wilson: Managerial career

 Wilson returned to the Bangor as manager and guided the club to the Steel & Sons Cup in 2011.
 He also had spells as manager of Lurgan Celtic, Sport and Leisure Swifts and Banbridge Town.
 Wilson was also the long-serving manager of the Northern Ireland national under-18 schoolboys football team.

 Personal life and death

-Wilson worked as a teacher, where he was head of the PE department at Our Lady and St Patrick's College in Knock.
+Wilson was a past pupil of Rathmore Grammar School.
+He worked as a teacher, where he was head of the PE department at Our Lady and St Patrick's College in Knock.
 He was diagnosed with terminal bile duct cancer in January 2022.
 Wilson died on 28 October 2022, at the age of 52.